What is the Dencun Upgrade on Ethereum?

 Today, rollups are the frontrunners in this race, effectively addressing scalability on the execution front.
 However, they fall short of solving data availability challenges.

-Enter the Dencun upgrade, a core Ethereum upgrade revolving around proto-danksharding which introduces us to ‘blobs’.
+Enter the Dencun upgrade, an upgrade in the Ethereum roadmap revolving around proto-danksharding which introduces us to ‘blobs’.

 Now, what is proto-danksharding and blobs and what’s the Dencun upgrade all about?